 Benefits of SOC 2

+Demonstrating this kind of commitment to information security has obvious benefits for any company that stores its data in the cloud because mishandled data can leave businesses vulnerable.
+More than that, it helps a brand stand out as a privacy leader.
 It signals to clients and customers that your business processes consistently exceed regulatory requirements.
-In fact, some companies, especially in the United States, will only do business with partners and vendors that are certified.
-For example, for your company to be compliant, all your third-party vendors must be compliant too.
+In fact, some companies will only do business with partners and vendors that are certified.
+For example, for your company to remain compliant, all your third-party vendors must be compliant too.
 Without it, you may lose out on business.

 Aside from distinguishing your brand as trustworthy and enhancing your reputation, the security controls protect your business from cyber attacks and data breaches.